ShaunF777/CS50x-Ground-Control-with-ESP32/station_wroom32/README.md

 **Updating Settings:**
 - **Update Logic:** If the request path contains /update, the code reads parameters for minimum and maximum amps, ON and OFF times.
-- **Default Values:** Default values are provided in case specific parameters are missing.
+- **Default Values:** Default current values are used in case specific parameters are missing.
 - **Saving Settings:** The new settings are printed for confirmation and saved using the write_pump_times_amps() function.

 **Toggle Pin Handling:**